oracle-livelabs/developer/visual-builder/standalone/create-pub-webapp/create-web-app/create-web-app.md

 ### About this lab

-Visual Builder, as the name suggests, is a *visual* development tool for web and mobile applications.
+Visual Builder, as the name suggests, is a *visual* tool for web app development.
 It provides an easy-to-use graphical interface that lets you design and develop applications simply by dragging and dropping *components* on a page.
 You can use these components—all based on the open-source Oracle JavaScript Extension Toolkit (JET)—to create rich UIs that span multiple devices.

 Each UI component depends on a *business object* for its data.
 A business object is a resource—like a purchase order or invoice—that has fields to hold your application's data.
 It is similar to a database table, as it provides the structure for your data; in fact, business objects are stored in a database.
 Your application accesses the data in these business objects through REST endpoints that Visual Builder automatically generates for you.

 In this lab, you'll create the Employee, Department, and Location business objects to build a simple Human Resources application.
 You'll use data from these business objects to build the HR web app in which every employee belongs to a department, and every department has a location.
 Your goal is to allow your users to add employee names and their departments to the database, and to change that data when necessary.